HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 ### Browser Helper Objects

-* `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Browser Helper Objects`
-* `HKLM\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Explorer\Browser Helper Objects`

-A **Browser Helper Object** (**BHO**) is a DLL module designed as a plugin for Microsoft's Internet Explorer web browser to provide added functionality.
-These modules are executed for each new instance of Internet Explorer and for each new instance of Windows Explorer.
-However, a BHO can be prevented to be executed by each instance of Explorer setting the key **NoExplorer** to 1.
+### Overview of Browser Helper Objects (BHOs)

+Browser Helper Objects (BHOs) are DLL modules that add extra features to Microsoft's Internet Explorer.
+They load into Internet Explorer and Windows Explorer on each start.
+Yet, their execution can be blocked by setting **NoExplorer** key to 1, preventing them from loading with Windows Explorer instances.

-BHOs are still supported as of Windows 10, through Internet Explorer 11, while BHOs are not supported in the default web browser Microsoft Edge.
+BHOs are compatible with Windows 10 via Internet Explorer 11 but are not supported in Microsoft Edge, the default browser in newer versions of Windows.

+To explore BHOs registered on a system, you can inspect the following registry keys:

+- `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Browser Helper Objects`
+- `HKLM\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Explorer\Browser Helper Objects`

+Each BHO is represented by its **CLSID** in the registry, serving as a unique identifier.
+Detailed information about each CLSID can be found under `HKLM\SOFTWARE\Classes\CLSID\{<CLSID>}`.

+For querying BHOs in the registry, these commands can be utilized:

 ```bash
 reg query "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Browser Helper Objects" /s
 reg query "HKLM\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Explorer\Browser Helper Objects" /s
 ```

-Note that the registry will contain 1 new registry per each dll and it will be represented by the **CLSID**.
-You can find the CLSID info in `HKLM\SOFTWARE\Classes\CLSID\{<CLSID>}`

 ### Internet Explorer Extensions